Forat F9000

 The Forat F9000 (also known as the Forat 9000 or F9000) is a software- and hardware-upgraded version of the ill-fated Linn 9000, an integrated digital sampling drum machine and hardware MIDI sequencer manufactured by Linn Electronics and released in 1984 at a list price of $5,000 ($7,000 fully expanded).

 The Linn 9000 was plagued by chronic software bugs and a reputation for unreliability, which contributed to the eventual demise of Linn Electronics in February 1986.

 After they went out of business, Forat Electronics purchased all of Linn's remaining assets.
-Forat rewrote the Linn 9000 operating system, fixed all the bugs and added many new hardware and software features.
-Dubbed the Forat F9000, it was the first fully functional integrated sampling/sequencing/MIDI work station.
+Forat rewrote the Linn 9000 operating system, fixed bugs and added many new hardware and software features.
+Dubbed the Forat F9000, it was the first fully functional integrated sampling, sequencing and MIDI workstation.

 The Forat F9000 was released in 1987 by Forat Electronics at a list price of $5,000 (fully expanded).
 The F9000 was manufactured and sold as a new complete unit.
 Forat discontinued manufacturing new complete F9000s in 1994.
 However, as of 2016, Forat still offers the F9000 software and hardware upgrades to existing Linn 9000s.
 The latest version of the F9000 operating system is 7.09.